WritingPanda/gocodeup.github.io/md/lampj/prerequisites/bits_bytes.md

 As mentioned above, the number of values an integer can store varies, but integers generally hold up to 32 bits of data.
 This can be represented as `2^32` or `4,294,967,296` different values.

-Remember how talked about signed an unsigned integers?
+Remember how talked about signed and unsigned integers?
 An unsigned (positive only) 32 bit integer can hold anything from `0` all the way up to `4,294,967,295`.

 What if we want to be able to store a negative number?
 Well, that requires a sign `+ or -`, which we have to store somewhere.
 Since the sign can be one of two values, that can be stored in one bit.
 In a 32 bit signed (positive or negative) integer, the sign takes up one bit, which leaves 31 bits to store the number. `2^31` is equal to `2,147,483,648`.
 This means that our 32 bit signed integer can hold any number from `-2,147,483,648` to `2,147,483,647`.
 Notice that on the positive side we get one less value?
 Don't forget, zero is a value and counts toward the positive side.

 ### Booleans

 Fortunately, booleans are quite simple.
 They can hold one of two values, 0 or 1, where 0 means false and 1 means true.
-Booleans are used in computer logic, which we will get to soon.
+Booleans are used in computer logic, which we will get to in the section called Boolean Logic.

 ### Characters